Sam-ValCor/Byte_Quadruped_robot/README.md

 * main.py (This is the main code programmed with the aim to implement the visual detection and the inverse kinematic...
 ... that contains the real implementation for the tracking.
 It has a commented part which is the IK tracking, but it requires the modifying and calculating its complement angles)

+# *Matlab Folder
+It includes the scripts for the tracking simulation of Byte.

+* image_procesing_byte.m (Run this script in MATLAB)